Suha-AlHumaid/todos-list-Auths/README.md

 ## Schemas:
  * Role schema
-      contains this information: role and permessions
+    <br>  contains this information: role and permessions
  * user schema
-     contains this information: email , password and role
+   <br>  contains this information: email , password and role
   * Task schema
-     contains this information: email , password and role
+    <br> contains this information: email , password and role

  ## Routers:
  1- Role Routers

  * Create role api
-      -To create new user role like: admin and user. only admin can create a role
+      <br> To create new user role like: admin and user.
+      only admin can create a role

  * Get all role api
-      - List all roles in the DB like: Admin and user. only admin can see rools
+      <br> List all roles in the DB like: Admin and user.
+      only admin can see rools